BellCubeDev/fomod-js/README.md

 <details>
     <summary><span><h2>What Is a FOMOD</h2></span></summary>

-FOMOD, or `F`all`O`ut `MOD`, is a confusingly-named file installer format pioneered by Fallout Mod Manager (FOMM).
+FOMOD, which originally stood for `F`all`O`ut `MOD`, is a confusingly-named file installer format pioneered by Fallout Mod Manager (FOMM).
 The goal of the format is to present users with options to be taken into account when installing the mod.
 It's primarily used in the Bethesda modding scene, though it's typically supported for use with any game a given mod manager supports.
 While FOMM, Nexus Mod Manager, and Vortex all supported writing a .NET installer (called a "scripted installer"), it's very rarely observed in use in the wild.
-With that and the security threat that comes with arbitrary code execution, most mod managers forego its support (Nexus Mod Manager and Vortex have both supported it, though).
+With that and the security threat that comes with arbitrary code execution, most mod managers forego its support.

 FOMOD installers are therefore nearly always written in the alternative, a [schema](https://qconsulting.ca/fo3/ModConfig5.0.xsd)-compliant XML file.
 This XML format is a little burdensome and a lot XML, so tools have popped up over the years to simplify their creation.
 Namely, GandaG's [FOMOD Designer](https://github.com/GandaG/fomod-designer/)—a direct 1-to-1 editor and representation of the XML tree—and the [FOMOD Creation Tool](https://www.nexusmods.com/fallout4/mods/6821/), a more abstract and arguably more user-friendly representation of the installer format.
 In development is the [Fomod Builder](https://github.com/BellCubeDev/fomod-builder), an attempt at meeting both in the middle by providing full schema-allowed control, helpful tooltips, a dark-mode UI, built-in mod manager previews & editor styles, and encouraging users to poke around in the XML as they use the tool.